oracle/terraform-provider-oci/docs/Filters.md

 }
 ```

-Multiple filters blocks can be composed to form **AND** type comparisons
+Multiple filters blocks can be composed to form **AND** type comparisons.
-as well.
 The example below will return a data source containing
 _running instances_ in the _first AD_ of a region:
 ```
 data "oci_core_instances" "s" {